powerlock/CreditFraudDetection/README.md

 * Difference between Standard Scaler and minMax scaler.
 The former has large loss around 2.7 and it hardly decreases in the first 30 epochs.
 The latter gives smaller loss
 * add dropout layer to solve overfitting problem.
 * refer to keras.loss, we can identify that binary_crossentropy is better than mae, since the latter is better for regression.
 When using binary_crossentropy, we should normalize the data in the range [0,1], that is MinMaxScaler insead of standard scaler.
+* outliers in the data will cause train the test data huge difference.

 ## SMOTE synthetic minority oversampling